Outreach and Civic Engagement

 Outreach and Civic Engagement educates students about civic, social and leadership responsibilities and provides LAU’s constituencies from faculty, staff and students with leadership activities, programs, and skills development training.

-Outreach and Civic Engagement strengthens students’ cognition of international diplomacy, UN ways, procedures, institutions, functions and substantive work in the realm of development, human rights, inter-cultural dialogue through various simulation models of international organizations.
+Outreach and Civic Engagement strengthens students’ cognition of international diplomacy, the inner workings of the UN, as well procedures, institutions, functions and substantive work in the realm of development, human rights, and inter-cultural dialogue.
+It does so through various simulation models of international organizations.
 LAU student leaders are selected, trained and empowered to train high school and middle school students on issues of public concern.

 LAU Model United Nations — a school of leadership “par excellence”

-The LAU Model United Nations (LAU MUN) high school program is a school of leadership ‘par excellence’.
-It was first launched in 2005-2006 with 541 students from 76 participating schools.
-In 2010-2011, LAU MUN inaugurated its Middle School program and today, the program has witnessed exponential growth in both the numbers of students and the number of schools participating in the program.
-In its 11th year, the LAU MUN program hosted more than 2,750 students from 174 participating schools coming from all over Lebanon throughout its training sessions and conference.
+The LAU Model United Nations (LAU MUN) high school program was first launched in 2005– 2006 with 541 students from 76 participating schools.
+In 2010–2011, LAU MUN inaugurated its Middle School program and has witnessed exponential growth in both the number of students and the number of schools participating in the program.
+In its 12th year, the LAU MUN program hosted more than 3,000 students from 194 participating schools coming from all over Lebanon.

 The program brings the UN culture of global awareness and the implementation of peaceful means for conflict resolution to Lebanese high schools, middle schools, and the community at large.
-It consists of training sessions that increase student knowledge of the UN procedural rules in a United Nations conference as well as improve students’ ability to research and write position papers and successfully engage in public speaking and role playing, conflict resolution and negotiations, caucusing and resolution writing, among others.
+It consists of training sessions that increase student knowledge of UN procedural rules as well as improve students’ ability to research and write position papers and successfully engage in public speaking and role playing, conflict resolution and negotiations, caucusing and resolution writing, among other skills.
 By the end of the sessions, students become delegates who take part in UN Committee simulations.
 The simulations occur over a two-day conference where students play the role of ambassadors in UN Committees and discuss a variety of current topics.

-For the past 10 years, more than 1,000,000 hours of teaching peace building and diplomacy were offered by 1,500 LAU student leaders to a total of 16,000 Middle School and High School students from around 174 schools.
+For the past 12 years, more than 1,008,400 hours of teaching peace building and diplomacy were offered by 2,150 LAU student leaders to a total of 21,700 middle school and high school students from around 174 schools.

-In 2015, the United Nations Foundation entrusted LAU with the ownership of the Global Classrooms International Model UN conferences in New York City beginning spring 2016.
-Two international conferences in New York City are held, one conference for Middle school students and a separate conference for High school participants.
-Over the past 16 years, these conferences have engaged more than 4,000 student leaders coming from around the world including Ivy League universities and more than 48,000 High school and Middle school students coming from 250 schools in 20 countries.
+In 2015, the United Nations Foundation entrusted LAU with the ownership of the Global Classrooms International Model UN conferences in New York City, beginning spring 2016.
+Two international conferences are held annually in New York City, one for middle school students and a separate conference for high school participants.
+Over the past 16 years, these conferences have engaged more than 4,000 student leaders coming from around the world including Ivy League universities and more than 48,000 high school and middle school students coming from 250 schools in 20 countries.

 For more information, visit the LAU Model United Nations website.